 For many facility managers who may be overwhelmed with the process of becoming compliant, seeking out an audit specific to USP could help provide some valuable insight on how to improve compliance without incurring unnecessary costs.

-Since increased sampling leads to increased data volume, hospital pharmacies need to establish a system that allows for automated processing and data interpretation.
+Pharmacists are required to review sampling data frequently and since increased sampling leads to increased data volume, hospital pharmacies need to establish a system that allows for automated processing and data interpretation.
 In order to ensure that data can be interpreted in an accurate and timely manner to prevent issues, automating these processes and enlisting the help of experts to fully determine risks and appropriate corrective actions is highly recommended.
 With the right processes in place, environmental monitoring efficiency and compliance can be greatly improved.

 To learn more about the high-risk infection areas in healthcare facilities, download our free guide: Infection Prevention & Control Within the Physical Environment.